Snitkin-Lab-Umich/funQCD/README.md

 ```

 ### 3) profile/config.yaml
 This file contains the options for running snakemake.
-You can change the resources funQCD will attempt to use here (such as cores and memory).
-If you changed the location of the funqcd_lib above, you'll also need to change the directories bound via singularity in this file as well.
+The most important section to change is `slurm_account`, which needs to match an account that can submit jobs to the Great Lakes HPC cluster.
+If you changed the location of the funqcd_lib above, you'll need to change the directories bound via singularity in this file as well.
+You can set also limits on the resources funQCD will attempt to use here.
+For example, adding the line `resources: mem_mb=40000` will limit all jobs to ~40G of memory.

-### 4) config/cluster.json

-This file contains parameters for snakemake's cluster execution mode.
-Reduce the walltime (to ~6 hours) in `config/cluster.json` to ensure the jobs are being submitted in a timely manner.

 ## Quick start